SuperKogito/SuperKogito.github.io/_project/docs/source/about/Internships.rst

 ----------------------------------------

-During my research internship at I was responsible for securing the telecommunications between the brokers (Raspberry pi) and the Sensor-tags using various techniques such as symmetric encryption (AES-128), hashing (SHA-256).
+During my research internship at blik, I was responsible for securing the telecommunications between the brokers (Raspberry pi) and the Sensor-tags using various techniques such as symmetric encryption (AES-128), hashing (SHA-256).
 During the internship I was able to put to test my python skills and improve my C knowledge.
 Furthermore, I was able to get familiar with Contiki OS and software development in a professional environment.

 =================================================================================